-- Then press the Ctrl + Shift + Enter hotkey to open an elevated Command Prompt window.
+- Press Windows + R, type cmd, then press the Ctrl + Shift + Enter hotkey to open an elevated Command Prompt window.

 DISM.exe /Online /Cleanup-image /Restorehealth

-- Thereafter, type in this System File Checker command and hit Enter:
+- After that, type in this System File Checker command and hit Enter:

 - When the SFC scan is finished, restart your PC if the scan outcome confirms Window Resource Protection has repaired files.